Eric Merola – Writer, Director and Producer

 In 2013, Eric released his second documentary: BURZYNSKI: CANCER IS SERIOUS BUSINESS, PART II (2013) which has premiered in various film festivals.
 It was released on June 1, 2013 on TV and internet On Demand in over 200 million homes in 6 countries—under a major international distribution deal.
 In 2014, it won the top Audience Award at the Sedona International Film Festival.

-Merola’s third documentary, SECOND OPINION: LAETRILE AT SLOAN-KETTERING, will be opening theatrically across the United States in 2014.
+Merola’s third documentary, SECOND OPINION: LAETRILE AT SLOAN-KETTERING, opened theatrically United States in Fall of 2014, and is now available on DVD, Blu-ray or to rent or buy On Demand.

 Second Opinion (2014)

-Opening theatrically across the United States in 2014.
+Opened theatrically across the United States in 2014, now available on DVD, Blu-ray, and On Demand.

 Burzynski: Cancer is Serious Business, Part II (2013)